Magyar | Deutsch | English

 * Balatonmáriafürdő–Somogyszob (37)

-* REMAINED: Balatonfenyves–Somogyszentpál (39 - narrow gauge, last MÁV line, to be taken over by locals)
+* REMAINED: Balatonfenyves–Somogyszentpál (39 - narrow gauge, last MÁV line)

 * Mezőfalva–Paks (42)